baharbiazar/NYHousing/README.md

 Please look at app.py for more information or go to Streamlit link to see some predictions.
 ## Takeaways
 - Knowing the data and preparing the right features are keystone, yet the most time consuming part of of any ML model.
 - Be aware of outliers!
 Look at what's available and what outliers to take out.
-Some need domain knowladge and some are some are detecable by simpl looking at the distribution graphs.
+Some need domain knowladge and some are detecable simply by looking at the distribution graphs.
 If you don't see many data points around a certain value it might impact your predictios drastcally.
 It's better to take those outliers out.
 - Make sure to know what you will be predicting for.
 ## Next Steps